 We are currently working diligently to gain our accreditation however there are many steps required to achieve accreditation, and usually takes up to 2 years to achieve after the school is open.

-Chrome's current status with NACCAS - Candidate Status
+Chrome's current status with NACCAS - Initial Accreditation Status

 With that being said, we are working with several banks who are offering our students discounted rates on personal and student loans, that are actually better rates then what Title 4 is offering.